On this page:

 - more than one person making an offer.
 The agent will negotiate between parties to obtain the highest possible price for the seller

 - agreeing on the settlement period, usually between 30 and 90 days

-- agreeing on the items that will be included or excluded from the sale; for example, a dishwasher.
+- agreeing on the items that will be included or excluded from the sale - for example, a dishwasher.

 - the price you are offering

-- a settlement period you are comfortable with
+- a settlement period you agree with

-Paying the deposit on a private sale
+Paying the deposit after auction

 - to the seller’s legal practitioner or conveyancer, who will hold it in trust until settlement.